SUSE-Developer-Community/sandbox-welcome-content/content/advanced.md

 For an amazingly basic sample application, let's build the sample `longtime_add` Celery application in CAP and then expose it via HTTP using flask.

+The reason for using Celery is that it allows for showcasing the concept without as much code and complication.
+It abstracts a good chunk of the baseline set up.
+FOr a more complete example of RabbitMQ with Python check out the Rabbit MQ docs [here](https://www.rabbitmq.com/tutorials/tutorial-one-python.html)

 {{<callout title="Note">}}
 This is not at all production code and is only intended to show how to set up Celery workers in Python.
 {{</callout>}}